Exclusive: BP back on its feet but CEO senses no respite

 “This is the great dual challenge that the industry and BP faces: how to supply the world’s energy on multiple fronts of growing population and doing it with less emissions,” said Dudley, who was appointed to the helm of BP months after the April 2010 spill.

-BP, like rivals such as Royal Dutch Shell (RDSa.L), is betting on natural gas, the least polluting hydrocarbon, to sustain an expected surge in demand for electricity as economies grow and transportation is electrified.
+BP, like rivals such as Royal Dutch Shell, is betting on natural gas, the least polluting hydrocarbon, to sustain an expected surge in demand for electricity as economies grow and transportation is electrified.

 Gas is also playing a key role as a back-up to renewable energy such as wind and solar in power generation.